hakeberplus4/docker-stack-rest/README.md

 TODO
 * implement security
+* ~~create container definition suitable for deploy to UCP manager nodes.~~
-* create container definition suitable for deploy to UCP manager nodes.
+* create stack definition suitable for deploying to UCP manager nodes.
+* add swagger API docs

 ## Implementation
 This is a simple Java based Spring Boot app that presents a REST API using spring-boot-starter-web.
 Each REST service in turn calls out to a shell to invoke the underlying O/S specific `docker stack` commands.
 This currently runs locally on a Mac with Docker for Mac installed.
 Eventually this will have a Dockerfile with the intention of running only on the UCP manager nodes.